Licensing Your Pet

 3. The Division must be contacted upon expiration or termination of the exemption and/or the animal’s condition and within fourteen (14) days provided proof of compliance with all vaccination requirements.

 4. The County shall provide all license certificates and license tags.
 Only such license certificates and license tags provided or approved by the County shall satisfy the requirements of this Ordinance.
-The license tag shall consist of a serially numbered piece of metal or plastic bearing the year for which it was issued.
+The license tag shall be serially numbered.

 B. Exemptions to License and Tag Requirements